 - 5. The test substance mix tank and application line will be cleaned immediately after use.
-The mix tank will be triple rinsed with clean water.
+The mix tank will be rinsed with clean water.
 The tank will then be partially filled with enough water to flow through the application hose and orifice for 2 minutes.
-After this initial rinse, the process will be repeated with an ammonia/water mixture and then with plain water three more times.
+After this initial rinse, the process will be repeated with a tank cleaner (or ammonia)/water mixture and then with clean water one more time.
 Cleaning will be documented in the maintenance records for the equipment. - 6.
 Personnel currently operating the equipment are responsible for the maintenance and remedial action taken in case of malfunction.